Kazakiri220/Oh-my--paper/README.md

 ---

-## Research Pipeline
+## MPAcc Thesis Pipeline

-A structured 5-stage workflow from idea to publication:
+A structured 5-stage workflow from topic selection to defense:

 ```
 ┌──────────┐    ┌──────────┐    ┌────────────┐    ┌─────────────┐    ┌───────────┐